How to Encrypt an Excel File in Gmail

 There are a few ways to encrypt an Excel file in Gmail with end-to-end encryption, including PGP and S/MIME.
 However, those solutions can be difficult to implement, because they require you to manually exchange the keys that decrypt your email, which disrupts the seamless collaboration that makes email so powerful.
 It’s also risky: your attachments are potentially less secure if the keys are mishandled.

-Boost Security with Persistent File Protection
+Boost Security with Persistent File Access

 On the other hand, one of the most effective ways to enable end-to-end protection is with the Trusted Data Format (TDF), created by Virtru CTO Will Ackerly.
 TDF is a powerful way to protect and control access to highly-sensitive intelligence information, because it can safely encrypt any type of file, including Excel files.